coupergateway/couper/docs/README.md

 ### Basic file structure

-Couper's configuration file consists of nested configuration blocks that configure web serving and routing of the gateway.
+Couper's configuration file consists of nested configuration blocks that configure Web serving and routing of the gateway.
 Access control is controlled by an [Access Control](#access-control) attribute that can be set for many blocks.

 For orientation compare the following example and the information below: